 Mysterious holes in the leaves of your favorite rose?
 Earwigs buried deep in the leaves of your lettuce?
 Flea beetles mangling your perennials and vegetables?
 Most people are averse to creepy crawlies in their gardens but, please, BEFORE you reach for the chemicals to blast them into the stratosphere, consider that all of the insects are essential to having a healthy garden and planet.
-So here are a few suggestions for less toxic remedies to try in your garden.
+So here are a few suggestions for less toxic remedies of getting rid of garden pests to try in your garden.

 Slugs – small saucers of beer tucked under leaves will attract them and they will fall in and drown.
 Slugs aren’t picky so don’t waste a craft brew on them – Coors works just fine.

 Earwigs – There are a couple of things you can try for these and one is a small saucer of soy sauce with a little bit of vegetable oil and you’ll get the same results as with the slugs, above.
 You can also roll up several sheets of newspaper and get them fairly wet.
 Slide them under your plants in the evening and throw them away in the morning.

 Aphids – These are a very weak, soft-bodied insect that feed on tender new foliage and buds.
 You can bet that if you have aphids, you will soon have a host of ladybugs feasting on them.
 If you can’t wait, then use soapy water with a few drops of oil and spray or dab on the foliage.
 You can also use garlic spray.

 Flea and other beetles – Diatomaceous earth is a mineral composed of the skeletal remains of tiny sea creatures.
 It has edges that are sharp and will pierce the bodies of beetles and cause them to dry out.
 It will harm beneficial insects and earthworms, so use sparingly.
 Also, don’t breathe it into your lungs.